Amina Gautier

 Amina Gautier is an American writer and academic.
-She is the author of three short story collections, many individual stories, as well as works of literary criticism.
+She is the author of four short story collections, many individual stories, as well as works of literary criticism.

 Early life and education

 Gautier was born and raised in New York.
 After participating in Prep for Prep, she attended the Nightingale Bamford School before graduating from Northfield Mount Hermon.
-She then went to Stanford, where she earned bachelor's and master's degrees in English literature.
+She then attended Stanford, where she earned bachelor's and master's degrees in English literature.
 She continued her education at the University of Pennsylvania, where she earned a master's degree and a Ph.D. in English literature.

-She held a Mellon Minority Undergraduate Fellowship at Stanford University, a Fontaine Fellowship at the University of Pennsylvania, a Mitchem Dissertation Fellowship at Marquette University, and a Postdoctoral Fellowship at Washington University in St. Louis.
+She held a Mellon Minority Undergraduate Fellowship at Stanford University, a Fontaine Fellowship at University of Pennsylvania School of Arts and Sciences, a Mitchem Dissertation Fellowship at Marquette University, and a Postdoctoral Fellowship in the Arts and Sciences at Washington University in St. Louis.

 Career

 Gautier is a scholar of 19th century American literature.
-She has written criticism of the nineteenth century American authors Charles W. Chesnutt, Paul Laurence Dunbar, Elleanor Eldridge, Benjamin Franklin, Nathaniel Hawthorne, Harriet Beecher Stowe and Walt Whitman.
+She has written criticism of the 19th-century American authors Charles W. Chesnutt, Paul Laurence Dunbar, Elleanor Eldridge, Benjamin Franklin, Nathaniel Hawthorne, Harriet Beecher Stowe, and Walt Whitman.
 Her critical essays and reviews have appeared in African American Review, Belles Lettres, Daedalus, Journal of American History, Libraries and Culture, Nineteenth Century Contexts and Whitman Noir.
 She has received fellowships from the Northeast Modern Language Association (NeMLA), the Social Science Research Council and the Woodrow Wilson Foundation.

-Writer
+Writing

 Gautier has published more than 85 short stories.
 Her fiction has appeared in a wide variety of magazines and story collections, and some of her stories have been reprinted in anthologies.

-Her collection of short stories, Now We Will Be Happy, won the Prairie Schooner Book Prize, and her second collection, At-Risk, won the Flannery O'Connor Award for Short Fiction.

-In 2016, Gautier published her third short story collection, The Loss of All Lost Things (Elixir Press).